ziap/ziap.github.io/content/blog/sin-approx/index.md

-If you use half-turn instead of turn, you have effectively reduced an instruction from the algorithm, but multiplying by two is essentially adding with itself, and I feel like the input are more naturally in \[0, 1\) and you have to multiplying by 2 anyways.
-This effectively reduced the memory usage by half, for the same precision, as shown in the figure above.
+If you use half-turn instead of turn, you have effectively reduced an instruction from the algorithm, but multiplying by two is essentially adding with itself, and I feel like the inputs are more likely to be in the range in
+\[0, 1\) so you have to multiply by 2 anyway.
+This effectively reduced the memory usage by half for the same precision, as shown in the figure below.

 <figure>
     <img src="lookup-result1.svg" alt="Lookup tables optimized result">
     <figcaption>Optimized lookup table compared to the original</figcaption>
 </figure>

-Or you can look at it in another way: By exploiting the symmetry of sine we doubled the precision of the same algorithm, for free.
-There are ways to exploit even more symmetry, but we'll look at other method of implementing sine first.
+Or you can look at it in another way: By exploiting the symmetry of sine, we doubled the precision of the same algorithm, for free.
+There are ways to exploit even more symmetry, but we'll look at other methods of implementing sine first.

 ## Taylor polynomials

-Computer don't understand sine and cosine, but they understand polynomials, so we can use polynomials to approximate sine.
-The most basic way of doing this is
+Computers don't understand sine and cosine, but they understand polynomials, so we can use polynomials to approximate sine.
+The most basic way of doing this
---- which you might learned from your college calculus course --- is to use a truncated Taylor series.
+---which you might have learned from your college calculus course---is to use a truncated Taylor series.
 At this point, there will be a lot of math, so I'll switch to exclusively using radians to explain what I did.